ibm-cloud-docs/databases-for-enterprisedb/howto-resources-scaling.md

 ## Resource Breakdown

 {{site.data.keyword.databases-for-enterprisedb}} deployments have three data members in a cluster, and resources are allocated to all members equally.
 For example, the minimum storage of a {{site.data.keyword.databases-for-enterprisedb}} deployment is 20480 MB per member, which equates to an initial size of 61440 MB.
 The minimum RAM for a {{site.data.keyword.databases-for-enterprisedb}} deployment is 1028 MB per member, which equates to an initial allocation of 3084 MB.
-The minimum dedicated cores per deployment is 3 per member, for an initial allocation of 9.
+The minimum dedicated cores per deployment are 3 per member, for an initial allocation of 9.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}